Sustainability assessment using multimodal AI agents: Generating Inventory from Multimodal Information

-The physical dimensions of both the components and the PCB are crucial for accurate CF assessment.
-When inferring the physical dimensions from images, the agent can calibrate pixel-to-distance conversion cross-referencing any visible reference components with known dimensions (e.g., Apple's U1 chip sourced from datasheets or a ruler) present in the image.
+The physical dimensions of both the components and the PCB are crucial for accurate EI assessment.
+When inferring the physical dimensions from images, the agent can calibrate pixel-to-distance conversion by cross-referencing any visible reference components with known dimensions (e.g., Apple's U1 chip sourced from datasheets or a ruler) in the image.
 The dimension estimation method is evaluated against products with publicly available PCB dimensions, such as the FairPhone and iPhone models.
 Our method achieved an MAPE of 5.48\%.
 For example, FairPhone 4's PCB is 153.0 $\times$ 67.0 mm~\cite{fairphone4LCA}, and our estimate is accurate to within 1 mm.
 The error is due to camera angles and image distortion near the edges.
 For models with irregular PCB designs, such as an L-shaped board, our bounding box also has errors of a few pixels.
-It is worth noting that all VLMs consistently underperformed on this task due to their limited spatial reasoning for estimating physical dimensions and sizes~\cite{chen_spatialvlm_2024} (Fig.~\ref{fig:main_2}b).
+It is worth noting that all VLMs consistently underperformed on this task due to their limited spatial reasoning for estimating physical dimensions and sizes~\cite{chen_spatialvlm_2024} (Fig.~2b).

-To calculate the total CF, we multiply LCI entries by their closest emission factors from LCA databases such as Ecoinvent.
-We evaluate the end-to-end retrieval pipeline by comparing the CF estimates from the generated LCI for iPhones to values reported in Apple’s environmental reports.
-With zero proprietary information, our system achieves a MAPE of 18.02\% (Fig.~\ref{fig:main_2}d).
-To understand the limitations and areas for improvement, we conducted a qualitative analysis by ranking the CF estimation deviations and manually reviewing the products, the three with the highest and lowest deviations are shown in Fig.~\ref{fig:main_2}e (see Supplementary for detailed discussion of the iPhone XR outlier).
+To calculate the total EI, we multiply LCI entries by their closest emission factors from LCA databases such as Ecoinvent~\cite{ecoinvent}.
+We evaluate the end-to-end retrieval pipeline by comparing the CO2e estimates from the generated LCI for iPhones against values reported in Apple’s environmental reports.
+With zero proprietary information, our system achieves an MAPE of 18.02\% (Fig.~2d).
+To characterize the sources of error, we conducted a qualitative analysis by ranking estimation deviations and manually reviewing the products.
+The three with the lowest and highest deviations are shown in Fig.~2e (see Supplementary~3.5.1 for discussion of the outlier).

-To demonstrate the generalizability, we tested on two new categories not seen during development: an NVIDIA ROG Strix GeForce RTX 4090 GPU and a ROG STRIX Z790-A motherboard.
-Our total CF estimates are within 20\% of reported values, we further show the performance across component classes (Fig.~\ref{fig:main_2}f).
-These results demonstrate that our system can successfully retrieve relevant LCI data from public sources to either directly estimate CF or assist experts' data collection workflows.
+We then ask whether this performance holds across the broader electronics industry.
+Testing on seven new product categories not seen during development, including GPUs and motherboards (Fig.~2f) to wearables and beyond (Supplementary Table~1), our total PCF estimates remain within 5–19\% relative to reported values.
+Together, these results demonstrate that our system can successfully retrieve relevant LCI data from public sources to either directly estimate EI or assist experts' data collection workflows without requiring proprietary supply chain information.